 To make it short and sweet, CoQ10 is a naturally occurring compound that exists in our cell membranes and plays a role in modulating fundamental biological processes including mitochondrial functioning, energy & anti-oxidant production as well as blood flow.

 It is a vitamin-like substance that our bodies produce internally, but that can also be provided by certain types of food ( meat, fish, certain vegetables etc).

-CoQ10 has garnered a great deal of interest in the world of cardiovascular health and a recent study has even suggested that low circulating levels of CoQ10 in the blood could be predictive of future dementia.
+CoQ10 has garnered a great deal of interest in the world of cardiovascular health and heart failure treatment, while a recent study has even suggested that low circulating levels of CoQ10 in the blood could be predictive of future dementia.